 The most common design found in the DIY hobby CNC router out there is this one.

-This illustration shows Y-axis and end supports the X- axis frame.
+This illustration shows Y-axis and ends support the X-axis frame.

-In this design the gantry would be an undercarriage design that would link the Y-axis underneath utilising only one stepper motor lead screw and proximity sensor, this would allow for a fully supported linear rail setup, however the supported rail will still flex but know where near the same extent of a non supported rail.#
+In this design the gantry would be an undercarriage design that would link the Y-axis underneath utilising only one stepper motor lead screw and proximity sensor, this would allow for a fully supported linear rail setup, however, the supported rail will still flex but nowhere near the same extent of a non supported rail.#

 Building this frame out f solid aluminium measuring 38mm x 115mm with X-axis length of 1520mm your frame will sag 2.5mm in the centre.
 That is only under its own weight this does not include gantry weight or anything else like cutting force.